 In order to produce an unbiased test to determine how good JPEG XL is relative to my needs, I took 27 photos (mostly consisting of landscape/architecture photography) around my seaside hometown using my Sony a5000 at 20.1mp, edited them in Darktable, exported them as 16-bit sRGB PNGs (AdobeRGB had some problems), & finally I ran a script written by my friend RootAtCali (check out their cool site) to determine each image format's SSIMULACRA2 scores for each quality level available via the format's lossy coding option.

-I'll be certain to make my lossless sources available via an edit to this post, & they'll be linked at the top.
-In the meantime, here's another page with full resolution lossy JXL photos encoded at -d 1.0
+I'll be certain to make my lossless sources available via an edit to

 .
 The images are under CC-BY-SA 4.0.